DirtyFuzzy/Queries-From-WoodSpoon/README.md

 She wanted to know for every month:
 - chef's avg rating.
 - working hrs.
-3. sales of chef in $.
+- sales of chef in $.
-4. % of chef sales from the total sales.
+- % of chef sales from the total sales.
-5. prev month working hrs.
+- prev month working hrs.
-6. prev month % of chef sales  from prev month sales.
+- prev month % of chef sales  from prev month sales.
-7.prev month avg rating.
+- prev month avg rating.

 It was challenging to deal with bringing data from multiple dates (this / prev month) to the same row in a table.
 I used - interval '1 month' when left joining dates, of the same CTE.